 The students at Spartanburg Methodist College are members of the college's community with rights and responsibilities.
-The College has expectations regarding the behavior of our students as members of the community.
+The College has expectations regarding out students' behavior as community members.
 These expectations reach beyond the classroom setting into aspects of daily life decisions.
 All students are responsible for conducting themselves per the Standards of Conduct and the SMC Honor Code.
 Community Life educates students about community expectations and student conduct.
 If a student fails to comply with stated community expectations and standards, learning, personal growth, and development are facilitated through a restorative conduct process.